The investments in a target date fund change over time based on the target retirement date. This gradual shift is called a “glide path.”

-The allocations shown reflect the funds' target allocations for January 1, 2018.
-The funds' investment adviser anticipates that the funds will invest their assets within a range that deviates no more than 10% above or below the allocations set forth above.
-Allocation percentages and underlying funds are subject to the Portfolio Oversight Committee's discretion and will evolve over time.
+The target allocations shown are as of January 1, 2019, and are subject to the Portfolio Oversight Committee's discretion.
+The funds’ investment adviser anticipates that the funds will invest their assets within a range that deviates no more than 10% above or below these allocations.
 Underlying funds may be added or removed during the year.
 Changes in the equity allocation within the underlying equity-income and balanced funds may affect the overall equity exposure in the target date funds.
-For quarterly updates of fund allocations, visit americanfundsretirement.com.
+For quarterly updates of fund allocations, visit AmericanFunds.com.

 - Significant stock investments throughout the lifetime of your fund can help manage the risk of outliving your savings in retirement.